Renovating a home with your partner seems like a great bonding experience, but there is also the risk of it tearing you

 You should start small before thinking big!

 Try starting with something small before taking on the big projects.
 This will help you learn to work together effectively and minimize the chances of arguments and hurt feelings.
 If you and your partner are considering working on home improvements together, you should decide together on a simple project to get you started.

 After you have successfully completed your birdhouse, you can then move on to something bigger.
 The next project that you and your partner can tackle together could be a storage shed.
 Although much bigger than a birdhouse, DIY shed kits are relatively easy to put together, and they’re an object that will come in handy in any household.

 Most storage sheds are multipurpose and hold a number of items, but you can pick custom-designed sheds to suit your particular needs.
-For instance, you may need a standard garden storage shed, or a hobby room or quiet workshop.
-You can add workbenches, windows and skylights, choose a colour for the shed and add shelving.
+For instance, you may need a standard garden storage shed, or a hobby room, or a quiet workshop.
+You can add workbenches, windows, and skylights, choose a colour for the shed and add shelving.

 After you’ve mastered building storage sheds together, you can then move onto other projects.
 You might, for instance, decide to add a small room to your home or build a guest cottage.
 The time may come in the future when your ambitions lead you to decide to build an entirely new home together.
 Whatever you do, the small projects you tackle together will make you strong and set the stage for you and your partner to work in harmony with one another.

 Alan Drake a Cheap Sheds customer shared her story about how building a Cheap Shed Aviary with her husband-to-be just before the wedding